We often associate a smart building with automated lighting control, ventilation, HVAC and heating systems, but there’s way more than that.

 It’s super important to know all this in order to get the most out of your building in terms of costs, energy efficiency and employee wellbeing: if you have rented a room that is hardly used or not at all, there’s no need to spend so much money on renting, heating and so on.

 Together with digital and sustainable solutions from our partners we can turn any building space into a smart space.
+For this we have jointly developed the solution EnOceanSpaces.

 Companies have to make sure that their employees can return to a safe and trustworthy workplace.
 They must ensure that critical workplace services are available where and when they’re needed.
 At the same time, there is increased pressure to reduce costs and restructure their real estate portfolio.